 New York Trip Report

 I have actually hiked Mount Davis twice.
-The first time in 2001, and the 2nd in 2005.
+The first time on September 15, 2001, and the 2nd on August 21, 2005.
 The 2nd time I was pleased to become more familiar, and even jogged a bit at the top.
 The mountain roads head up almost to the top of the mountain, which feels more like a park than a mountain summit.

 West Virginia Trip Report

 On September 15, 2001, just after the 9/11 attacks, I decided to take a trip covering three high points in one day: West Virginia, Maryland, and Pennsylvania.
 I took 33 West to get to the road to Spruce Knob which takes you up to the top.
 Driving up Spruce Knob was pretty fun, with steep roads, sharp curves, and scraggy peaks along the way.
 The view at the top is very nice, and shows the richness and rugged beauty of the area.
 However, I wish there was a bit longer hiking trail from further below, so at least a person could enjoy a couple miles of scenic hiking to the top.